100% Royalty Free

 Here's something most producers overlook: plugin order matters more than plugin choice.
 Every plugin in your chain processes the output of the one before it.
 Get the sequence wrong and your processors literally fight each other.
 The result?
 Unpredictable, messy sound no matter how good your individual settings are.

-Here's an order for a stock vocal chain:
+Here's a proven order for a stock vocal chain:

 1. Gate (Logic Pro: Noise Gate / FL Studio: Fruity Gate)